jina-ai/docs/chapters/hub/hub-api.md

-# Hub API
+# Jina Hub API Reference

-Jina Hub exposes several handy commands, namely `list`, `build` and `push` with configurable parameters.
-These APIs constitute the user’s experience using `jina cli` for a seamless experience with the Hub.
+Jina Hub API allows users to `list`, `build` and `push` Hub images with configurable parameters.
+This guide covers installing and setting up the API for a seamless experience with the Hub.

-## `jina hub` installation:
+## Install:
-`hub cli` can be installed using pip, run `pip install "jina[hub]"`
+Run `pip install "jina[hub]"`

 ## `jina hub list`:
-`hub list` interface helps the user to retrieve information related to executor images in the Hub.
+`hub list` interface helps the user to retrieve information related to Executor images in the Hub.
-It accepts filters like:
+The following filters are accepted:
  `name` corresponding to image name
- `kind` corresponding to the kind of hub image (indexer / encoder / segmenter / crafter / evaluator / ranker etc) `type` indicating either pod or app
+ `kind` corresponding to the kind of hub image (Indexer / Encoder / Segmenter / Crafter / Evaluator / Ranker etc) `type` indicating either Pod or app
  `keywords` for filtering on specific terms like `sklearn`,  etc.

 `list` could be used for listing both local as well as remote images.

 ## `jina hub new`:
-Jina provides an easy to use interface for spinning up an executor or an app
+Jina provides an easy-to-use interface for spinning up an Executor or an app
 ### Create a new executor
 `jina hub new --type pod`
-It will start a wizard in CLI to guide you create your first executor.
-The resulted file structure should look like the following:
+It will start a wizard in the CLI to guide you in creating your first executor.
+The resulting file structure should look like the following:
 ```
 MyAwesomeExecutor/
 ├── Dockerfile